Shoot the chute: History

 On the earliest chute rides, the flat-bottomed boat was pulled up the ramp by cable, sometimes with a turnaround on a small turntable.
 In the ride at Sea Lion Park, the passengers arrived at the top by elevator.
 The bottom of the ramp curved upwards, causing the boat to skip across the water until it came to a stop.
 The boat was guided to a landing by a boatman on board.
-The oldest ride of this type still in operation is the Boat Chute, constructed in 1926 and 1927 located at Lake Winnepesaukah Amusement Park in Rossville, Georgia near Chattanooga, Tennessee.
+The oldest ride of this type still in operation is the boat chute constructed in 1926 and 1927 located at Lake Winnepesaukah Amusement Park in Rossville, Georgia, near Chattanooga, Tennessee.
 An operating modern reproduction of the Luna Park shoot the chute ride of the early 20th century, The Pittsburg Plunge, is currently in operation at Kennywood amusement park in Pennsylvania.

+Water chutes were also a popular attraction in the United Kingdom in the late-19th and early-20th centuries, with large multi-chute examples built at Blackpool, the Bradford Exhibition, Earls Court Exhibition Centre, and Southport, all now demolished.
+Smaller single-chute versions are extant and operating at East Park, Kingston upon Hull, Peasholm Park, Scarborough, and Wicksteed Park, Kettering.
+A large single chute ride was built at the Battersea Park funfair – now demolished – and was an integral park of a chase sequence in the 1959 Dial 999 episode "Inside Job".

 Modern rides

-The Shoot the Chute concept has evolved over time in the amusement park industry.
-All modern Shoot the Chute rides today feature a guide track after the descent down the chute into the pool of water that allows the boats to return to the loading platform—completing a closed-circuit track.
-Most modern Shoot the Chute rides usually consist of (though not limited to) an oval-shaped layout or a figure-eight layout.
-Many Shoot the Chute installations also have an observation platform or bridge so that spectators, in addition to riders, can get wet from the splash created by the boats.
+The shoot the chute concept has evolved over time in the amusement park industry.
+All modern shoot the chute rides feature a guide track after the descent down the chute into the pool of water that allows the boats to return to the loading platform—completing a closed-circuit track.
+Most modern shoot the chute rides usually consist of (though not limited to) an oval-shaped layout or a figure-eight layout.
+Many shoot the chute installations also have an observation platform or bridge so that spectators, in addition to riders, can get wet from the splash created by the boats.

+Hopkins Rides built many 50 ft shoot the chute rides in the 1980s, and in 1994 completed Tidal Force at Hersheypark, then billed as the tallest such ride in the world.
+The force of the wave of water hitting the bridge caused several minor injuries to guests, necessitating clear plastic barriers being installed.